If you owe more than $150 to the state of Virginia at the end of the tax year, you may be subject to pay underestimated tax.

 - Form 760C Underpayment of Estimated Tax

-- Enter your prior year tax as requested and we will calculate any addition to your tax as necessary
+- Enter your prior year tax as requested and the program will calculate any addition to your tax as necessary